SumitaJain/GWU-Project-1-HHS/README.md

-# Health and Human Services
+# Health and Human Services Presentation in final folder (only powerpoint file in folder)

 Over the period 2012-2019, HHS has outsourced $165B of products and services HHS outsourcing has grown by 20% over 8 years, there’s no discernible difference in the trend between administrations